VanWeapon/ChapterMaster/test_framework/HowToUse.md

 4. **Add Delays**: Include sufficient wait times between actions (use `framework.Wait()`)

-5. **Document with Screenshots**: Take screenshots at key points in your test

-6. **Handle Errors**: Always check for and handle possible application crashes
+5. **Handle Errors**: The framework will report hard errors and crashes, but you can use `framework.LogStep()` and `framework.LogError()` to write your own output to the test file at any point during a test to clarify what went right/wrong

-7. **Organize by Workflow**: Create separate test files for different functional areas
+6. **Organize by Workflow**: Create separate test files for different functional areas

-8. **Comment Your Code**: Include clear comments explaining the purpose of each step
+7. **Comment Your Code**: Include clear comments explaining the purpose of each step

-9. **Use Consistent Naming**: Name your tests and files with clear, descriptive names
+8. **Use Consistent Naming**: Name your tests and files with clear, descriptive names

-10. **Test One Thing**: Each test should focus on a single feature or workflow
+9. **Test One Thing**: Each test should focus on a single feature or workflow

 ## Troubleshooting

-- **Coordinate Issues**: If clicks aren't hitting the right spots, verify coordinates in Window Spy or use the DiscoverUIElements tool
+- **Coordinate Issues**: If clicks aren't hitting the right spots, first make sure you're running in **Windowed 720p**, see Getting Started section 3.
+Verify coordinates in Window Spy or use the DiscoverUIElements tool if still having issues
-- **Timing Problems**: Increase wait times if actions seem to execute before the app is ready
+- **Timing Problems**: Increase wait times if actions seem to execute before the app is ready.
+You can slow down the mouse speed and keyboard typing speed too if needed on a per-test basis.
+See Mouse Interaction and Keyboard Interaction sections
-- **Application Not Found**: Check the application path in CMTestingFramework.ahk
+- **Application Not Found**: Check the application path in CMTestingFramework.ahk.
+You can overwrite this value with an `testing_options.ini` file in you %LocalAppData%/ChapterMaster folder
 - **Element Not Found Error**: Verify the element path is correct (e.g., "MainMenu.NewGame")

 ## Getting Help

-If you encounter issues creating test cases, contact the testing team for assistance.
+If you encounter issues creating test cases, contact @VanWeapon in the discord.